Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

 \subsubsection{Forecast aggregation}

-In order to evaluate the ideas of forecast aggregation, briefly discussed in section \ref{PCA}, under real data, the following additional experiment was made.
-In this exercise 20 significant variables were preselected by the Adaptive LASSO during every quarter of the pseudo-real-time exercise, however, instead of a second step estimation the following post-LASSO model was considered: using the first five principal components (when ordered by their variance explained)\footnote{It is often found in the literature that a small number of principal components is usually enough when the initial data sample is not large.
-In our case with 20 variables selected this number seems optimal since it is not too large for efficient OLS estimation and not too small to be risking omittance of significant data.
-Also, since the variables are preselected by the LASSO, it is likely that principal components, explaining the most variance, will be the most significant in the OLS estimation.} an OLS regression was made, treating the extracted factors as observable data.
-However, as discussed in section \ref{PCA}, two ways of forecasting those factors present themselves: first, by fitting an appropriate ARMA model for each of the component and forecasting them directly (\textit{DirectPCA}); and second, by forecasting the preselected variables and aggregating their forecasts (\textit{AggregatedPCA}).
-The resulting performance of both of these two methods are presented in Table \ref{gfcf:targeted}, and a few conclusions arise.
+To evaluate the ideas of forecast aggregation, briefly discussed in Section \ref{PCA}, under real data, we conduct the following additional experiment.
+In this experiment, first, we preselect a set of significant variables by the LASSO during every quarter of the pseudo-real-time exercise.
+Second, we consider the post-LASSO model, which applies an OLS regression, using the first five principal components ordered by their variance explained\footnote{It is often found in the literature (e.g., \cite{doi:10.1111/1468-0262.00273}) that a small number of principal components is usually enough when the initial data sample is relatively sparse.
+In our case, we noticed that typically around 10 to 30 variables are selected during the exercise, so this number seems optimal since it is not too large for efficient OLS estimation and not too small to omit underlying data.
+Also, since the variables are preselected by the LASSO, it is likely that principal components, explaining the most variance, will be the most significant in the OLS estimation.} and treating the assessed factors as explanatory variables.
+However, as discussed in Section \ref{PCA}, we examine two predicting approaches: the first -- by fitting an appropriate ARMA model for each of the components and forecasting them directly ({DirectPC}); and the second -- by forecasting the preselected variables and aggregating their forecasts ({AggregatedPC}).
+Table \ref{gfcf:targeted} presents the resulting performance of both of these methods, and a few conclusions arise.

-First, we can see that the nowcasting performance is rather similar, with the aggregated method being able to explain the crisis period with greater accuracy than the direct method.
-However, such similar results can be expected, since some monthly information is already known during the nowcasted quarter, and since the factors compared are the same, such comparison essentially depends from the method used to fill the ragged edges\footnote{In this exercise the ragged edges were filled using the Holt-Winters procedure.
+First, we can see that the nowcasting performance is as expected very similar, with the aggregated method being able to explain the crisis period more accurately than the direct approach.
+Indeed, since some monthly information is already known during the nowcasted quarter and the factors compared are the same, such comparison essentially depends on the method used to fill the ragged edges\footnote{In this exercise the ragged edges were filled using the Holt-Winters approach.
 It is not the most commonly used method for such a problem, but we have found it producing adequate results.
-ARMA methods are also a good alternative, however we did not want to have coinciding nowcasts with the ones from the \textit{AggregatedPCA}. }.
+ARMA models are also a good alternative, but we did not want to have coinciding nowcasts with the ones from the {AggregatedPC}. }.